+Thank you for your input on the Thunder Bay TMP.
+Your comments are noted.

+For each of the recommended road diet projects, additional traffic analysis and a pilot program will be undertaken to verify that traffic operations along the corridor will not be adversely impacted.
+The intent of the proposed road diets is to make use of existing infrastructure for the benefit of all road users.
+It is important to consider that not everyone has the choice to drive a vehicle for transportation.

+Sender: dawn28

-5 Date: 2019-04-15 Sender: dawn28 Comment: Response: days per wee does not drive and takes the Number 4 Neebing, 5 ek.
-She then connects with the Mainline or any other Sent July 9, 2019 bus.
+My daughter does not drive and takes the Number 4 Neebing, 5 days per week.
+She then connects with the Mainline or any other bus.

 Will there be some form of transportation for her to get around, once your plan is implemented, if you cancel the Neebing Bus?
 Needless to say she is anxietized she will not have access to transportation.

 Every person who resides in this city should have the fundamental right to be able to access everything it has to offer!

 We are in full agreement of using smaller buses (shuttles) where ridership is low!

-I certainly hope that people who take the Neebing, or the Mission will not be ostracized! comments ha or your input on the Thunder Bay TMP.
-Your ave been shared with the Thunder Bay for their consideration.
+I certainly hope that people who take the Neebing, or the Mission will not be ostracized!

+Thank you for your input on the Thunder Bay TMP.
+Your comments have been shared with the Thunder Bay Transit team for their consideration.

-Date: 2019-04-17 Sender: Tammy Reynolds Comment: Response: regulate the f nough the plan and I think I have a suggestion to ow of traffic and promote the use of public trans ns and possibly using vehicles.
-2019 One-way strevehicles where is to designate expressway be natural progres onto simpson from Simpson appropriately street southbe congestion the bank on the congestion the bank on the congestion the businesses at these as one-to include furtiwould take time would be less more easily we realize that si ets can move traffic easier and lessen the idling a people are attempting to enter parking lots.
-My estimpson Street from May street to the harbour y intercity as a one-way north bound because it ession to drive on Arthur street and then northbour street.
-There are sufficient side streets that cut is to May street that people could navigate to get to businesses on those streets.
-Making Mound from the harbour expressway would allevial at happens every morning by Tim Horton's and forner or memorial and harbour.
-With each streets one-way streets, a bus lane could be allocated as north and sound bound and quicker access to ad flow moving from intercity area.
-After implementation and south to Oliver road/John street.
-We not adjust to the new way of traveling, emission with less stopping and idling and traffic would flight buses having a designated lane for travel.
-We gnage, bus lane painting and designated bike latersive, I think if you look at the amount of gas idea Making stre network assion the reconsection while it insow hile I for your input on the Thunder Bay TMP. ets one-way was considered as part of the sessment but was not carried forward as part nmended plan.
+Sender: Tammy Reynolds

+Hi, I've read though the plan and I think I have a suggestion to help regulate the flow of traffic and promote the use of public transit to lower emissions and possibly using vehicles.
+One-way streets can move traffic easier and lessen the idling of vehicles when people are attempting to enter parking lots.
+My idea is to designate Simpson Street from May street to the harbour expressway by intercity as a one-way north bound because it is a natural progression to drive on Arthur street and then northbound onto simpson street.
+There are sufficient side streets that cut across from Simpson to May street that people could navigate appropriately to get to businesses on those streets.
+Making May street southbound from the harbour expressway would alleviate the congestion that happens every morning by Tim Horton's and the bank on the corner or memorial and harbour.
+With each street designated as one-way streets, a bus lane could be allocated for express routes north and sound bound and quicker access to businesses and flow moving from intercity area.
+After implementing these as one-way streets, it could be a gradual change progression to include further north and south to Oliver road/John street.
+While it would take time to adjust to the new way of traveling, emissions would be less with less stopping and idling and traffic would flow more easily with buses having a designated lane for travel.
+While I realize that signage, bus lane painting and designated bike lanes would be expensive, I think if you look at the amount of gas emissions and Idling vehicles, it would be more cost efficient to use one-way streets.
+Just my humble opinion.